nielsenjared/nielsenjared.github.io/content/blog/algorithm-insertion-sort-javascript/index.md

 ---
-title: "Learn Insertion Sort Algorithm in JavaScript"
+title: "How to Code the Insertion Sort Algorithm in JavaScript"
-date: "2021-04-18"
+date: "2021-04-30"
-description: "TODO"
+description: "If you want to think like a programmer, you need to learn algorithms.
+Learning algorithms improves your problem solving skills by revealing common patterns in software development.
+In this tutorial, you will learn how to code the insertion sort algorithm in JavaScript. "
 keywords: ['algorithm', 'insertion sort', 'javascript']
 ---

 ![ Insertion Sort ](./jarednielsen-algorithm-javascript-insertion-sort.png)

-If you want to write better code, you need to learn how to think like a programmer.
-If you want to learn how to think like a programmer, you need to learn algorithms.
+If you want to think like a programmer, you need to learn algorithms.
 Learning algorithms improves your problem solving skills by revealing common patterns in software development.
-Like your health and your savings, it won't happen overnight.
-You need to do the work.
-In this tutorial, you will learn the insertion sort algorithm in JavaScript.
+In this tutorial, you will learn how to code the insertion sort algorithm in JavaScript.

 ---
 Ready to level up?
 Grab your copies of [The Little Book of Big O](https://gum.co/big-o) and [The Seven Data Structures of Highly Effective Developers](https://gum.co/data-structures).